 - Steer clear from excess salt consumption as it can lead to high blood pressure.
 For this, avoid dried fish, preservatives, Chinese salt, etc.

-- A folate diet is must for women who are expecting or planning to start a family to prevent neural tube defects in infants.
+- A folate diet is a must for women who are expecting or planning to start a family to prevent neural tube defects in infants.

 - Breastfeeding women should take calcium and iron-rich diets, which can include spinach, moringa, etc.